 We are required to follow NFHS uniform with regard to "pink events".
 Only pink socks, shoe laces, or shoes would be allowed.
 We have specific color requirements for wristbands and headbands.
 If you order uniforms, make sure you do not order pink as a color unless pink is very dark and can be used as your "dark uniform".
 White is required to be worn at home.
 Please proactive with your coach so that this doesn't become an issue if the team wishes to do a "pink event".

 A daith piercing would be considered jewelry and needs to be removed prior to competition unless a waiver is requested and granted from the WIAA.
 In order to get a waiver, a medical statement from a licensed doctor would need to be submitted to the WIAA.
 Coach will be provided with a waiver to show to officials prior to the game if approved.
 Piercings must be taped/covered.

-Specific procedures have been established for allowing a head covering to be worn for medical or religious reasons.
-A player who is required to wear a head covering for medical or religious reasons must provide a physician statement or appropriate documented evidence to the WIAA for approval.
+Specific procedures have been established for allowing a head covering to be worn for medical reasons.
+A player who is required to wear a head covering for medical reasons must provide a physician statement or appropriate documented evidence to the WIAA for approval.
 If approved, the WIAA shall provide written authorization to the school to be made available to officials.